 h = 5760 / 2.2 = 2618px w = 4290 / 2.2 = 1950px mp = 2618 x 1950 = 5105100

 In a first approximation, the effective resolution is 5.1 megapixels, not bad for a smartphone.
-But, as the abovementioned articles explain, we can consider that 1 circle of confusion = 1.5 pixel, so
+But we can count 1.5 pixel per circle of confusion, so

 mp = 2618 x 1.5 x 1950 x 1.5 = 11486475